twhelan25/tryhackme-Pickle-Rick-CTF-Walkthrough/README.md

-This is a detailed walkthrough of tryhackme CTF title Pick Rick: This Rick and Morty-themed CTF revolves around exploiting a vulnerable web server to find three ingredients to transform Rick from a pickle back to human state.
+This is a detailed walkthrough of tryhackme CTF titled Pickle Rick: This Rick and Morty-themed CTF revolves around exploiting a vulnerable web server to find three ingredients to transform Rick from a pickle back to human state.
 This walkthrough is intended to be used as a guide so no actaul flags or "answers" will be revealed.

 ## Scanning